 - The warranty is extended to six months if the original operating system, Linux, is still installed on the computer.

-- If you have a problem with your computer bring it back to us on a Friday or Saturday.
+- If you have a problem with your computer bring it back to us.

 - After the warranty period, the charge for repairs to machines is $25 plus the cost of parts.

 - There will be charge if a Computerbank computer has been tampered with and items replaced or removed.

 - We charge $25 if the machine has become faulty after a Windows installation.
 We do not install Windows only the Linux operating system.